bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 Notice that it requires matcaffe interface.
 We make some changes corresponds to our dataset including how to preprocess data and how to save the harmonized results.
 Don't forget to specify `DATA_DIR`,`MODEL_DIR` and `RST_DIR` before running `demo.m`.

+The pre-trained models of Zhu's work can also be found in [BaiduCloud](https://pan.baidu.com/s/1_9UidT1rGNX0gYOYzjqITQ) and remember to put it under `MODEL_DIR`.

 ### DIH